urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 ## Variation Graphs
 A variation graph is a sequence graph together with a set of paths representing possible sequences from a population.
+However, what makes it so unique is it's tight mapping between the graph and the reference.

 ## Variation graphs and RSV
 [Human orthopneumovirus], formerly known as Respiratory Syncytial Virus (RSV),